sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 Alive is a formal system, but it is also a deeply practical one.
 It recognized that there is impact to be had from building verification systems closer to where working programmers spend their day-today-hacking, in part by targeting a massive existing code base in a piecewise, workable way.
 In addition, Alive's DSL and counter-examples were designed with an interface meant to be familiar to working LLVM engineers, which undoubtedly paid off in the adoption of this work.
+Finally, the authors of Alive engaged closely with the LLVM community, from frequenting the RFC discussion channels to publishing high-level blog posts on their contributions.

 #### *Undefined behavior is pernicious*
 One of the trickiest part of the job for both industry compiler engineers and research verification hackers is dealing with undefined behavior.